 Create a notebook and switch to the created notebook interface.

 - Create Paragraph

-Add a new paragraph to the end of the notebook.
-A notebook can only have up to 30 paragraphs.
+Add a new paragraph to the end of a notebook.
+A notebook can have up to 30 paragraphs.

 - Save all paragraphs